 What’s your Champagne Style?

 While there is but one way of making Champagne, not all Champagnes are the same.
 Champagne is a blend of three essential ingredients: grape varieties, vineyards and vintages.
 In combination, they can create a particular Champagne style.
-Champagne is a protected word, meaning it can only come from the Champagne region.
+Champagne is a protected word, meaning it can only come from the Champagne region, but the styles of Champagnes available differ wildly.
+This can appear confusing, but there are legal definitions to help describe the style of wine and hence find those cuvées that appeal personally.

 Making Champagne is a long and expensive process involving many stages.
-Each step gives the winegrower plenty of opportunities to produce recognisable differences.
+Each step gives the winegrower plenty of opportunities to create recognisable differences and individuality.

 A blend of grapes